 Prologue and acknowledgements:

-More recently, I am also further indebted to a LiveJournal user whose online name is Sollersuk for her corrections to a number of the statements made in the older versions of the collection regarding the history of the classical period and later antiquity depicted here and in the companion piece ‘The History of Magic’.
+More recently, I was also further indebted to a LiveJournal user whose online name is Sollersuk for her corrections to a number of the statements made in the older versions of the collection regarding the history of the classical period and later antiquity depicted here and in the companion piece ‘The History of Magic’.

 Our own Western-style, English-speaking society, that is.
 What we have been shown of the Potterverse is unapologetically Euro-centric, in fact, quite literally Anglo-centric.
 Which in itself is bound to have incorporated at least some distortion of its underlying truths.
 It stands to reason that not all wizards in the Potterverse are British.

 Rowling stated in her joint interview with the founders of TheLeakyCaldron.com and Mugglenet.com in the summer of 2005, after the release of ‘Harry Potter and the Half-Blood Prince’, that she envisions the Potterverse as taking place in parallel to our own world.
-Although from what we have been shown in the text as of the release of HBP, the parallel was far from exact.
+Although from what we had been shown in the text as of the release of HBP, the parallel was far from exact.

-Socially speaking; in the Potterverse, wizards and Muggles clearly lived together pretty much cheek by jowl for most of human history, and continue to do so however unacknowledged this fact may be.
+Socially speaking; in the Potterverse, wizards and Muggles clearly lived together pretty much cheek by jowl for most of human history, and it turns out that they continue to do so however unacknowledged this fact may be.
 It is only over the last 300–400 years that there has there been any more-or-less enforced separation between the magical and mundane societies.
 It was only some 299 years prior to our first introduction to 10-year-old Harry Potter that it became unlawful for a wizard to live out among Muggles as a wizard.
 (It should be noted that for no as yet clear reason, the date of the International Statute of Wizarding Secrecy, formerly stated as 1692, was, in DHs arbitrarily shifted to 1689.
 The reason for this change has not been given.)

-For that matter, it gradually becomes apparent to the reader that this separation not only pertains chiefly, it in fact, may pertain only to Europe and those nations whose governing bodies were originally European settlements.
-But that this separation is far less total than it first appears, given that even some such uncompromisingly wizardly types as Mad-Eye Moody lived in close enough proximity to Muggles for there to be a great deal of concern about the behavior of his dustbins.
+For that matter, it gradually becomes apparent to the reader that this separation not only pertains chiefly — it in fact, may pertain only to Europe and those nations whose governing bodies were originally European settlements.
+But this separation is far less total than it first appears, given that even some such uncompromisingly wizardly types as Mad-Eye Moody lived in close enough proximity to Muggles for there to be a great deal of concern about the behavior of his dustbins.
 Even the Gaunt’s hovel was accessible to anyone who chose to go there.
 The existence of such portals as the barrier on Platform 9 3/4 in King’s Cross Station and The Leaky Cauldron in London may serve only to lull the wizarding public into the belief that they are somehow safe behind a solid barrier where Muggles cannot find them.
 But in fact it appears that wizards are far more typically scattered across the Muggle landscape, attempting to hide in plain sight.

 However, it is also plain from the statements made by various characters throughout the series, that there has clearly been a faction of wizarding society in Britain which has been determinedly attempting to isolate itself from Muggles since at least the Middle Ages.